withfig/plugins/CONTRIBUTING.md

 ### Adding a new plugin

-1. Go to the `plugins/` directory and create a new folder.
-Name the folder the same name as your plugin
+1. Go to the `plugins/` directory and create a new folder

-   > Make sure the name is unique, descriptive, and not
+   > The folder name must be the same name as your plugin `name`.
+Make sure the name is unique and descriptive.

 2. In that folder:
-  1. Create an `index.ts` file
+  1. Create an `index.ts` file.

    > This `index.ts` is the schema for your plugin.